A dad's anguish outside Texas school while shooting unfolded

 ———

-From his hiding place, Ramos went for the propped-open door, slipped through it and into adjoining fourth-grade classrooms at 11:33 a.m., authorities said.
+From his hiding place, Ramos went for the unlocked door, slipped through it and into adjoining fourth-grade classrooms at 11:33 a.m., authorities said.
 He rapidly fired off more than 100 rounds.

 In one of those rooms, Miah Cerrillo, 11, covered herself with a friend’s blood to look dead, she told CNN.
 After the shooter moved into the adjacent room, she could hear screams, more gunfire and music being blared by the gunman.

-Note: This story was first published on May 30, 2022 and was updated on May 31, 2022.
-The Associated Press previously reported, citing the head of the state Department of Public Safety, that a teacher who propped open a door at the school left the door ajar.
-On May 31, the department said investigators determined that the teacher had propped the door open with a rock, but then removed the rock and closed the door when she realized there was a shooter on campus.
-Investigators said the door did not lock.